Skip to Main Content

 Where the Adriatic Sets the Table

 Within Trani's dining scene, the €€€ tier contains a cluster of restaurants working across different registers: Quintessenza shares the same Michelin recognition and Apulian focus, Le Lampare al Fortino works a Mediterranean frame at the same price point, and Terradimare tilts toward contemporary formats.
-What separates Casa Sgarra inside that group is a sourcing philosophy that refuses to stay local as a matter of principle.
-The kitchen draws from Apulian tradition as a starting position, not a constraint.
+What separates Casa Sgarra inside that group is a sourcing philosophy that reaches beyond the local by design.
+The kitchen draws from Apulian tradition as a starting point.

 A Kitchen That Sources Without Borders